-We believe Huancui District Government has a relatively strong capacity to provide support given its relatively strong economic conditions and good fiscal metrics, but constrained by significant reduction on tax revenue in 2022.
+We believe Huancui District Government has a strong capacity to provide support given its relatively strong economic conditions and good fiscal metrics.

-Shandong is the third largest province in China by gross regional products ("GRP") in 2022, with a solid foundation in different industries such as logistics, shipbuilding, marine technology, chemical, automotive, and agri-food.
-Weihai City is located at the east of the Shandong Peninsula, which has formed three major industrial patterns, including traditional industries such as machinery manufacturing, food processing, transportation equipment, textile and clothing; emerging industries such as new medicine and medical equipment, new information and new materials; future industries such as marine life, the internet of things and intelligent equipment.
-In 2022, Weihai City reported a GRP of RMB340.8 billion, increased by 1.5% year-over-year ("YoY"), and ranked 11th among prefecture-level cities in Shandong Province.
-However, its tax revenue significantly decreased from RMB19.9 billion in 2021 to RMB15.8 billion in 2022 due to the tax rebate policy.
-Meanwhile, its general budgetary revenue decreased from RMB26.7 billion to RMB22.5 billion.
+Shandong is the third largest province in China by gross regional products ("GRP") in 2023, with a solid foundation in different industries such as logistics, shipbuilding, marine technology, chemical, automotive, and agri-food.
+Weihai City is located in the east of the Shandong Peninsula, which has formed three major industrial patterns, including traditional industries such as machinery manufacturing, food processing, transportation equipment, textile and clothing; emerging industries such as new medicine and medical equipment, new information and new materials; future industries such as marine life, the internet of things and intelligent equipment.
+In 2023, Weihai City reported a GRP of RMB352.4 billion, increased by 5.7% year-over-year ("YoY"), and ranked 11th among prefecture-level cities in Shandong Province.
+In the first nine months of 2024, Weihai City realized a GRP of RMB275.0 billion, up 5.6% YoY.
+As the decline in the VAT credit refund in 2023, the proportion of tax revenue rebounded.
+In 2023, its tax revenue increased from RMB15.9 billion in 2022 to RMB16.8 billion in 2023.
+Meanwhile, its general budgetary revenue increased from RMB22.5 billion to RMB23.7 billion.
 Moreover, it recorded an increase in general budgetary expenditure, resulting a reduction in fiscal balance ratio (general budgetary revenue/ general budgetary expenditure).
-In 2022, Weihai City's fiscal balance decreased from 77.7% in 2021 to 54.0%.
+In 2023, Weihai City's fiscal balance decreased from 77.7% in 2021 to 55.2%.
 Weihai City relies on transferring income from higher level government and bond issuance to achieve fiscal balance.
-As of 31 December 2022, Weihai City reported a government debt of RMB89.5 billion and accounted for 22.9% of its GRP.
+As of 31 December 2023, Weihai City reported a government debt of RMB102.1 billion and accounted for 29.0% of its GRP.

 Exhibit 4.
-Key Economic and Fiscal Indicators of Weihai City
+Key economic and fiscal indicators of Weihai City

-2020FY 2021FY 2022FY GRP (RMB billion) 301.8 346.4 340.8 GRP Growth (%) 3.0 7.5 1.5 General Budgetary Revenue (RMB billion) 25.2 26.7 22.5 General Budgetary Expenditure (RMB billion) 35.0 34.3 41.7 Local Government Debt (RMB billion) 73.5 79.5 89.5
+2021FY 2022FY 2023FY GRP (RMB billion) 346.4 340.8 352.4 GRP Growth (%) 7.5 1.5 5.7 General Budgetary Revenue (RMB billion) 26.7 22.5 23.7 General Budgetary Expenditure (RMB billion) 34.3 41.7 43.0 Local Government Debt (RMB billion) 79.5 89.5 102.1